linode/terraform-linode-k8s/README.md

 $ terraform apply \
  -var region=eu-west \
- -var arch=x86_64 \
  -var server_type_master=g6-standard-2 \
  -var nodes=1 \
  -var server_type_node=g6-standard-2 \
- -var weave_passwd=ChangeMe \
  -var docker_version=17.12.0~ce-0~ubuntu
 ```

 This will do the following:

-* provisions three Linode Instances with Ubuntu 16.04 LTS (the Linode instance type/size of the `master` and the `node` may be different)
+- provisions three Linode Instances with Ubuntu 16.04 LTS (the Linode instance type/size of the `master` and the `node` may be different)
-* connects to the master server via SSH and installs Docker CE and kubeadm apt packages
+- connects to the master server via SSH and installs Docker CE and kubeadm apt packages
-* runs kubeadm init on the master server and configures kubectl
+- runs kubeadm init on the master server and configures kubectl
-* downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
+- downloads the kubectl admin config file on your local machine and replaces the private IP with the public one
-* creates a Kubernetes secret with the Weave Net password
-* installs Weave Net with encrypted overlay
+- installs flannel network
-* installs cluster add-ons (Kubernetes dashboard, metrics server and Heapster)
+- installs cluster add-ons (Kubernetes dashboard, metrics server and Heapster)
-* starts the nodes in parallel and installs Docker CE and kubeadm
+- starts the nodes in parallel and installs Docker CE and kubeadm
-* joins the nodes in the cluster using the kubeadm token obtained from the master
+- joins the nodes in the cluster using the kubeadm token obtained from the master

 Scale up by increasing the number of nodes: